Life Insurance pays out on death, securing your loved ones a benefit to see them through such difficult times.

 What is Family Income Benefit?

 The Life Insurance most people are familiar with pays out a tax-free cash lump sum on the death of the policyholder.
+However, there’s another type of Life Insurance for families that may be more useful – Family Income Benefit.

 Family Income Benefit pays out an annual income to your loved ones for the remainder of the policy term should you die.

+It is designed to provide a continuation of the policyholder’s income into the household, potentially protecting your family’s financial future for years or decades.
 You can also include Critical Illness Cover on the policy, so the insurance will kick in if you’re diagnosed with a serious illness such as heart attack, cancer or stroke.

-Adding Critical Illness Insurance to Family Income Benefit may not always be the best option to protect your income.
+However, adding Critical Illness Insurance to Family Income Benefit may not always be the best option to protect your income.
 Income Protection tends to be far better suited for this purpose as it covers you if you’re off work for any medical reason.

 Why Family Income Benefit?